Sol Acres EC Launch Eligibility Guide : HDB Eligibility Conditions for Sol Acres EC Launch . Singapore

 * Date of resale completion, for resale flats bought from open market with CPF Housing Grant

 * Date of transfer at market value of the flat bought with CPF Housing Grant

 * Date of key collection for EC/DBSS flats bought from the developer

 Ex-owners of an EC

 Are you, your spouse or any of the essential occupiers listed in the application an ex-owner of an Executive Condominium bought directly from the developer?
-If yes, you would need to wait at least 5 years from the date of taking possession of the earlier Executive Condominium before applying for the Sol Acres launch.
+If yes, you would need to wait at least 5 years from the date of taking possession of the earlier executive condominium before applying for a new one at the Tenet showflat.

-Any person applying to buy at this Sol Acres launch or be listed as an occupier must not currently be listed as an essential occupier of:
+Any person applying to buy at this Tenet EC launch or be listed as an occupier must not currently be listed as an essential occupier of: